AaltoSciComp/ansible-role-ohpc-provision/README.md

 The ansible inventory should have a host group called "ohpc_images" which is a list of chroot's for the OpenHPC/Warewulf images.
-Another host group called "compute" should contain host names/MAC of compute nodes.
+Another host group called "ohpc_compute" should contain host names/MAC of compute nodes.

 Role Variables
 --------------